mishra-lab/scheduler/README.md

 # Scheduler

-## Introduction
-This project aims to make the task of creating schedules for clinicians automatic.
+Fast and easy generation of schedules for use in hospital departments.
+Built in Python.

 ## Features
-- [x] Quick and easy generation of schedules given constraints
+- [x] Generation of schedules given clinician requests
 - [x] Integration with Google Calendar
-- [x] Robust and intuitive graphical user interface
+- [x] Robust and intuitive Qt GUI

-## Building Binaries
+## Download it
-### Required Packages
-The code makes use of linear programming library [PuLP](https://github.com/coin-or/pulp#installation), [Google Calendar API](https://developers.google.com/calendar/quickstart/python#step_2_install_the_google_client_library) and [PyQt5](https://www.riverbankcomputing.com/software/pyqt/intro) To package the program into executables, we make use of [PyInstaller](http://www.pyinstaller.org/downloads.html#installation).
+You can find the latest version of the executable at the [releases area](https://github.com/c-uhs/scheduler/releases).
+The executable comes pre-bundled with the COIN-OR LP solver.

+In order to use the Google Calendar functionality you will need a credentials file.
+Follow the steps outlined [here]() to create it.

+## Build it yourself
+### Get COIN-OR LP solver
+Before compiling the executable, you must download the a 32bit version of the COIN-OR Branch-and-Cut (CBC) executable, to be bundled together with the scheduler.
+Download the 2.9.9 version from [Bintray](https://bintray.com/coin-or/download/Cbc/2.9.9), unzip it, and place it under the ```scheduler\scripts``` folder.

+### Run the script
-**Note**: You must use a 32-bit Python 3+ installation together with the above mentioned packages in order to successfully build the executable.
+**Note**: You must use a 32-bit Python 3 installation!

 ```sh
 > git clone git@github.com:c-uhs/scheduler.git